pnnl/CardSharpForMCNP/docs/CardSharpMcTallyRead.py.md

 # Module: CardSharpMcTallyRead.py
 This file is an abstraction layer for whatever code will be used to parse mctal files.
 Currently mctal.py.

-From the MCNP manual: A MCTAL file contains the tally data of one dump of a RUNTPE file.
+From the MCNP manual:
+A MCTAL file contains the tally data of one dump of a RUNTPE file.
 Page 6-29.

 A tally in MCNP can have 9 possible dimensions.

 - facet f The facet of the tally, cell, surface, point number.
-- direct/flagged d The flagged/unflagged contribution for cell/surface tallies OR the                   direct/scattered contribution for point detectors (this dimension never                   exceeds 2).
+- direct/flagged d The flagged/unflagged contribution for cell/surface tallies OR the
+                  direct/scattered contribution for point detectors (this dimension never exceeds 2).
 - user u The user bins established by use of an FT tally input or by use of a TALLYX routine.
 - segment s The segmenting bins established by use of an FS tally input.
 - multiplier m The multiplier bins established by use of an FM tally input.
 - cosine c The cosine bins established by use of an C tally input.
 - energy e The energy bins established by use of an E tally input.
 - time t The time bins established by use of a T tally input.
 - perturbation pert The perturbation number established by use of PERT inputs.

 -----------------
 -----------------
 ## Function: getTallyFromMctal
-Args: (filepath,tallyNumWtype,objectNum,t_or_d).
+(filepath, tallyNumWtype, objectNum, t_or_d)

 tallyNumWtype - tally number with type.
 For tally numbers 15, 25, the tally type is 5. objectNum corresponds to a facet. (cell, surface, point ???).